bhavikbhagwani/groupprojectG30/README.md

 'make test' will also run 'make coverage' which you can do separately

-'make coverage' will inform you about the test coverage throughout the code proving percentages.
+'make coverage' will inform you about the test coverage throughout the code providing percentages of how much code was covered using unit tests.

-A html file will also be created which you can open with your browser to have a better visualization of the code coverage
+After running 'make test' or 'make coverage', a html file will be created which you can open with your browser to have a better visualization of the code coverage

 ## DOCUMENTATION